Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

-OSHA 1926.51(c) mandates one portable toilet for every twenty workers on a standard forty-hour shift.
-Longer hours or the absence of a hand washing station require additional units to maintain compliance.
-Crew size and shift duration dictate the final count for our service schedule.
-Review these four crew-size configurations for your job site.
+OSHA 1926.51(c) sets the baseline at one portable toilet for every twenty workers on a standard forty-hour shift.
+Longer hours or the absence of separate hand washing facilities necessitate higher unit counts.
+Crew size and shift schedules determine our placement strategy.
+These four configurations balance site logistics with daily worker sanitation needs.

 1 per 20 Workers